Phone: +646 699 5284

 If you are a resident of New York, then it’s high time to start planning about your building’s compliance with Local Law 87.
 An energy audit can help building owners and residents know more about their building’s energy use by performing an in-depth energy analysis of their building’s systems to identify all applicable energy conservation measures.
 It will also help to reduce energy costs and to place the building in compliance with current and future New York City (NYC) Building Department requirements.

+As a part of New York City’s (NYC) Greener, Greater Buildings Plan (GGBP) which was enacted in 2009, the NYC Local law 87 (LL87) was introduced to increase the energy efficiency of NYC’s large buildings and to inform and help building owners and property managers better understand, and optimize, their annual energy and water usage.
 The buildings which are larger than 50,000 square feet (commercial & residential) are required to undergo periodic energy audits and retro-commissioning and submit an Energy Efficiency Report (EER) every 10 years.
 This will help owners of buildings receive a robust understanding of their building’s performance, and water consumption and will allow them to take corrective measures by making more efficient and high-performing buildings.
 The performance data of energy audits are considered very valuable for the New York City (NYC) government to deploy targeted energy efficiency and emissions reduction measures.

 An energy audit is a systematic analysis of a building’s energy equipment which is done with an objective to determine the most energy-efficient solutions and cost-effective improvements that will eventually reduce the annual energy costs.
 The energy audit report showcases a list of recommended strategies on how you can save energy.
 Energy Audit is a great way to reduce your building’s GHG EUI Emissions and it also helps with the compliance of NYC Sustainability Laws.